netdata/netdata/docs/store/change-metrics-storage.md

 ## What's next?

-If you have multiple nodes with the Netdata Agent installed, you can [stream metrics](/docs/store/stream-metrics.md) from any number of _child_ nodes to a _parent_ node and store metrics using a centralized time-series database.Streaming allows you to centralize your data, run Agents as headless collectors, replicate data, and more.
+If you have multiple nodes with the Netdata Agent installed, you can [stream metrics](/docs/metrics-storage-management/how-streaming-works.mdx) from any number of _child_ nodes to a _parent_ node and store metrics using a centralized time-series database.
+Streaming allows you to centralize your data, run Agents as headless collectors, replicate data, and more.

 Storing metrics with the database engine is completely interoperable with [exporting to other time-series databases](/docs/export/external-databases.md).
 With exporting, you can use the node's resources to surface metrics